-Clyde Cessna, Walter Beech, and Lloyd Stearman joined their talents to form Travel Air Manufacturing in Wichita on January 26, 1925.
+Clyde Cessna, Walter Beech, Lloyd Stearman, and Olive Ann Mellor joined their talents to form Travel Air Manufacturing in Wichita on January 26, 1925.
 The company’s first planes were open cockpit biplanes made for racing and training.
-In the first Women's Air Derby of 1929, seven of the competitors flew Travel Air planes.
-Pilot Louise Thaden placed first in the race in her Travel Air.

 In the post World War I years, individuals and businesses began to see the need for air transportation, and Travel Air began to develop aircraft to serve this growing market.
 Subsequent models were monoplanes made for the airlines, used for both mail and passenger routes, and private business use.
 Their series of "mystery ships," used for racing, were reported to be the fastest aircraft available.